PrinceGupta1999/ML/README.md

 # ML
-Just Some Pyhton Codes to do Machune Learning Stuff
+Just Some Python Codes to do Machine Learning Stuff